 Minimally Invasive Valve Surgery

-During heart valve surgery, one or more valves are repaired or replaced.
+During heart valve surgery, 1 or more valves are repaired or replaced.
 Repair means that the valve is mended to help it work better.
 Replacement means your diseased valve is removed and a new valve is inserted in its place.
 Whether a valve will be repaired or replaced can only be decided once surgery has begun.
 Your surgeon will talk with you about his or her plans for surgery and any other procedures you may need.
 For minimally invasive bypass surgery, incisions made in your chest are often much smaller than those made for traditional bypass surgery.

 Reaching Your Heart